Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 ##### Important Note:
 -TypedArrays are not directly interchangeable with objects.
 They offer efficient storage and operations for specific data types.
 - Converting an object to a TypedArray might require restructuring the data depending on the object's structure and the desired TypedArray type.

+### Time Complexity: O(n)
+The overall complexity is linear with respect to the number of elements in the input array numbers.data.
+The TypedArray constructor iterates through the input array to initialize the TypedArray.

 </p>
 </details>